abramaleko/Weather-App/README.md

 # Flutter Weather App UI with darkmode support
 ### Flutter 2.8.0 Null Safety
 Beautiful Weather App UI with support for dark mode.
-Created by Martin Gogołowicz.
+Created by Abraham Maleko
 ## Please leave a ⭐ if you like it 💙
 ## How it looks:
 #### Dark mode ⚫ :